tjarbo/documentation/docs/moodlebot/getting-started/deploy-to-heroku.md

 hide_title: false
 hide_table_of_contents: false
 sidebar_label: Deploy to Heroku
-description: Instructions to deploy the moodle notification service to Heroku
+description: Instructions to deploy the notification service for Moodle to Heroku
 keywords:
   - moodle
   - notification